What is the Christian view of stem cell research?

 Stem cell research is a sticky subject because of the ambiguity on both sides.
 Here are some issues for Christians to consider:

-Embryonic stem cells are taken from fertilized eggs.
+Embryonic stem cells are taken by from fertilized eggs (human beings).

-Therapeutic cloning is no different than using an embryo from in vitro.
+Therapeutic cloning is no different than using “natural” embryos

 To create an embryo for the purpose of scientific research is against the Convention on Human Rights and Biomedicine; state and national laws vary.
 There is no difference between an embryo created by nucleus transplant and one created by fertilization.
 Both have the potential to grow into an adult.
 For more, see our article on cloning.